NakaSato/TESTnew/README.md

 - Topic management
 - JSON payload support via ArduinoJson

+## Continuous Integration with GitHub Actions

+This project includes GitHub Actions workflows to automatically build, test, and validate the project whenever changes are pushed to the repository.

+### Automatic Builds

+The CI workflow performs the following tasks:
+- Builds the firmware for multiple platforms (Windows, Linux, macOS)
+- Validates code quality with static analysis
+- Checks documentation formatting
+- Produces binary artifacts that can be downloaded

+### Using the Workflow

+1. Push your changes to the repository
+2. GitHub will automatically run the workflow
+3. Check the Actions tab for build results
+4. Download the compiled firmware from the Artifacts section

+### Workflow Files

+- `.github/workflows/platformio.yml`: Main workflow for PlatformIO-based ESP32 project

+See the GitHub Actions tab in the repository for the latest build status and results.

 ## License

 This project is open source and available under the MIT License.